GovRight/wp-corpus-utils/README.md

     }
 }).then(handleResponse);

-// Any available model method can called as a method on
-// the model object like this GovRight.api('law').get('findOne', {
+// Any available model method can be passed as the first argument like this GovRight.api('law').get('findOne', {
     filter: {
         where: {